Joost de Blank: Education

-Clerical career
+England

-He was ordained after a period of study at Ridley Hall, Cambridge in 1932 and began his career as a Curate in Bath.
+He was ordained after a period of study at Ridley Hall, Cambridge in 1932 and began his career as a curate in Bath.
 De Blank held incumbencies at Forest Gate and Greenhill, Harrow.
 During World War II he was an army chaplain.

 In 1952 he was appointed the Bishop of Stepney in the Diocese of London and continued in this post until he was translated to Cape Town.
 During this bishopric, de Blank, visited Ruth Ellis in prison just before she was hanged, for the murder of David Blakeley in 1955, when she told him, "It is quite clear to me that I was not the person who shot him.
 When I saw myself with the revolver I knew I was another person."
 These comments were quoted in a London evening paper of the time, The Star.

 South Africa

 He succeeded Geoffrey Clayton as Archbishop of Cape Town in 1957.
 In South Africa, he refused to preach in any church not open to blacks as well as whites.
 He opposed clause 29 of Natives Law Amendment Bill, which gave the civil authorities powers to exclude non-whites from Anglican churches.

 In 1960 De Blank called on the Dutch Reformed Church in South Africa (NGK) to repudiate apartheid, and in the same year criticised the South African jubilee celebrations: "This is no time for rejoicing, but for shame".

-De Blank suffered a stroke which caused him to resign from Cape Town in 1963.
-He returned to Britain whereupon he was appointed a residentiary canon of Westminster Abbey.
+He suffered a stroke which caused him to resign from Cape Town in 1963 and return to Britain.
+There he was appointed a residentiary canon of Westminster Abbey, where he was buried after his death in Westminster on 1 January 1968.